eivankin/i-hate-nlp/assignment_3/README.md

 This solution was quite simple to implement, and I was able to run it on my laptop.
 However, metrics values are not the best, but can be used as baseline.

-## Second Solution | Spacy SpanCat
+## *Second Solution | Spacy SpanCat*

 ### Idea

+There exist an experimental feature in spacy that fits for nested NER
+task: [Span Categorizer](https://spacy.io/api/spancategorizer).
+It works quite like RCNN, but instead of boundary boxes for ROI it works with n-grams:
 ![The Spancat architecture](spancat_arch.png) <br>
 The Spancat architecture.
-Source: https://explosion.ai/blog/spancat TODO
+Source: https://explosion.ai/blog/spancat

+While implementing this solution I used the links above as sources.

 ### Metrics

 | Metric               | Value |
 |----------------------|-------|
 | F1 macro (val.spacy) | 0.80  |
 | F1 macro (dev.jsonl) | 0.67  |

 ### Conclusion

 This is the best solution in terms of F1 score.
-TODO
+Unlike the previous solution, it requires more computation power and time to implement, but allows to fine-tune both tokenizer and model to get better results.